 All employers have automatic enrolment duties and you should make sure you’re ready for your staging date, which is when you’ll need to put any staff you have that qualify into a pension scheme.
 This applies to all employers – even if you have just one member of staff.
+If you need some more guidance about what to pay your staff, you can find it here.

 The duties checker